 No problem if you don’t have the land to free-range your Rhode Island Reds.
 Provide them with an enclosed run that is big enough for all of them, with plenty of activities like dust baths, plants, or leaf piles so they can scratch their feet in the dirt while looking for bugs or leftovers.

 The Rhode Island Red was developed as a dual-purpose breed to provide both eggs and meat.
 But overall, its primary purpose is egg-laying.
-A Rhode Island red lays approximately five eggs per week, more than 250 eggs per year!
+A Rhode Island red lays approximately five eggs per week, more than 250 eggs yearly!
 Their eggs are large in size and always light brown in color.

 Because of the Reds’ cold hardy character, they won’t stop laying during winter as quickly as other breeds, although their egg production will temporarily decrease.
 So, keeping Rhode Island red hens will ensure you a year-round egg supply, except during molt.

 Rhode Island Red hens seldom get broody.
 Therefore, they are not the best choice in chicken breeds if you want to hatch baby chicks.
 On the other hand, since they seldom get broody, egg production always stays the same as they won’t stop laying due to broodiness.

 By selective breeding of Oriental breeds such as Java and Malay with Brown Leghorns, the Rhode Island Red was born and became one of the most popular chicken breeds after a time.
 In 1898 the Rhode Island Red club in Boston drew up and approved the first breeds’ standard.